buildbot/buildbot/www/README.txt

 The setup.py script in each directory is designed to create wheel packages containing pre-built Angular files.
-This means that installing the buildbot-www package from PyPi gets all of the code required to run the Buildbot UI, without any requirement for Node.js or any NPM install.
+This means that installing the buildbot-www package from PyPI gets all of the code required to run the Buildbot UI, without any requirement for Node.js or any NPM install.

 The ordinary 'python setup.py sdist' and 'python setup.py install' commands